2020 cars and CO2

 What can we do?

 Pollution is capita-based, the amount of it depends from everyone.
 Until we create the pollution-free world, the more the Earth's population rises, the worse it gets in terms of the sustainability of the Earth.
 There are things we can personally do in preserving the Earth for the future generations, starting with the number of new people we make.
 Also, we should not accept for granted that it is normal to live far from work and school.
 It is not.
 It doesn't make us heros, it makes us wasters.
 It is wise to do some calculations before the decisions for the job and home locations.
-If we can save 15 minutes travel time from home to work, it amounts to 30 minutes a day, 2.5 hours a week and five 24-hour days a year.
+If we can save 15 minutes travel time from home to work, it amounts to 30 minutes a day, 2.5 hours a week and 100 hours a year.

 In terms of personal transport, it would be exemplary to get an electric car next time there's the need to buy a new one.
 This means you have to have a charging point at home or at work.
 Opponents might say that a lot of electricity is not produced in a clean way, but in the long term that is temporary and improving every day.
 For a couple of decades, the temporary transition-period solution are the hybrid cars, but they don't save the future.
 The only way for the future is to stop pollution.
 Although personal transportation counts to only around a tenth of worldwide pollution, by choosing not to pollute with your next car is a powerful tool to show your mindset - for the world to follow in life's every area.
 Preserving the Earth for the descendants of our descendants is in the hands of me and you and the EU 2020 CO2 rules make it easier.
 It's proud to be European!